 The 2015 Waddell & Reed Kansas City Marathon is committed to environmentally friendly practices.
 Through the Council on Responsible Sport (CRS), the Kansas City Sports Commission and the participants and volunteers of the Waddell & Reed Kansas City Marathon are committed to reducing the environmental impact of the event on the Kansas City community.
 The green team will consider the environmental impact in every decision and make sure protocol is followed with regards to this commitment.
 Another major goal will be educating everyone on the positive impact they can have on the environment as a part of this race.
 That includes the planners, vendors, participants, and spectators.
 If we can reduce our impact and help some of these key parties learn ways to reduce their impact, we have then accomplished our goal.
 We will also strive for certification under the Council for Responsible Sport’s Green Race Guidelines.
 Below is an outline of what practices and decisions are being made currently to help reduce our carbon footprint on the Kansas City community:

-- Collecting used running shoes: In 2012, we held collection points at the Health and Fitness Expo, and were able to collect more than 150 pairs of shoes that are kept out of the landfill.
+- Collecting used running shoes: Between 2013 and 2014, we held collection points at the Health and Fitness Expo, and were able to collect more than 160 pairs of shoes that are kept out of the landfill.
 These shoes were given to the homeless through Cross-Lines (www.cross-lines.org).

 - Collecting recyclables: At the finish line and along the race course, we collect recyclable materials, including plastic, aluminum, cardboard, and paper that is either generated by the race itself (primarily along the course) or is discarded at the finish line festival, thereby reducing the waste contributed to the landfill as a result of our race.